Kong/kong/CONTRIBUTING.md

 fix(admin): send HTTP 405 on unsupported method

-The appropriate status code when the request method is not supported on an endpoint it 405.
+The appropriate status code when the request method is not supported on an endpoint is 405.
 We previously used to send HTTP 404, which is not appropriate.
 This updates the Admin API helpers to properly return 405 on such user errors.